stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 We have successfully connected the two worlds; and, as a result, we have gained some extra safety and peace of mind.

 ## Conclusion
-I shall thank <purescript-bridge developer> for the awesome package he made.
+I shall thank Robert Klotzner for the awesome package he made.
 Purescript-bridge is incredible in the sense that it helps us extend the wonders of a strong type system across boundaries, such as different subsystems and languages.
 Definitely purescript-bridge it is worth every bit it costs.